Computer-related arm pain. Forearm pain. Computers, keyboards,

 a very common issue that is managed with treatment and exercise.

 mouse, exercising the forearm tendon muscles can

 help.
-Wrist extension and flexion exercises with a
+Strengthen the tendons with wrist extension and flexion exercises with a

-light weight of a pound or two help strengthen the muscle tendons.
+light weight of a pound or two.
 Ball

 squeeze exercises performed 15-20 times is helpful, but begin

 with gentle squeezes and build up to stronger squeezes.
 Stretching

 exercises where you hold your arm out straight, have your